dwyl/live_navigate/README.md

 We used the attributes `current_path`, `active` and `menu`.
 They are set up in the `mount` function.

-The `active` attribute is a Tailwind class to hightlight the nav element when it is active.
+The `active` attribute is a Tailwind class to hightlight the nav element when it is active: we just invert the colours of the text and background.

 The `menu` assign is a list of tuples containing the label, path and selector per LiveComponent: